 One of the most popular beaches in town, New Brighton anchors the northernmost end of a long stretch of beach that extends some 15 miles down the coast, forming a thin crescent limning the Monterey Bay.
 Visitors love the combination of seashore and forested bluffs, where Monterey Pines, cypress and eucalyptus shade picnic areas and campgrounds that are open year-round.
 From Santa Cruz, take Highway 1 south toward Capitola; exit at the New Brighton/Park Avenue ramp, turn right and then follow the signs.

 This long stretch of beach is perfect for romantic walks, sea life viewing and all types of beach sports.
 Located about 10 miles up Highway 1, it's accessible via a short hike across the railroad tracks and down a narrow trail.
-Once there, beachgoers are treated to stunning sandstone formations.
+Once there, beachgoers are treated to stunning sandstone formations and a bit of privacy.
 Highway between mileposts 95 and 96.

 Seacliff State Beach